- Must visit

 Discover the best of San Diego — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect San Diego trip today.

-A large aircraft carrier museum on the waterfront with restored aircraft, flight deck views, and naval history exhibits.
-One of the city’s signature attractions.
+A large aircraft carrier museum on the waterfront with restored aircraft, flight deck exhibits, and naval history.
+One of the city's most visited cultural attractions.

-Balboa Park’s major art museum, known for European old masters, Asian art, and rotating exhibitions in a landmark Spanish Colonial Revival building.
+Balboa Park's flagship art museum, known for European old masters, South Asian art, and major rotating exhibitions in a landmark Spanish Colonial building.

-A scenic coastal area known for sea lions, cliffs, turquoise water, and one of the city’s most photographed ocean viewpoints.
+A scenic coastal area known for sea lions, turquoise water, dramatic cliffs, and some of the most photographed ocean views in San Diego.

-French fries topped with carne asada, cheese, guacamole, sour cream, and salsa.
-This indulgent border-style dish is strongly associated with San Diego taco shops.
+A beloved local late-night dish of fries topped with carne asada, cheese, guacamole, sour cream, and salsa.

-Legendary casual spot in Barrio Logan known for traditional Mexican plates, handmade tortillas, and an old-school local atmosphere.
+An iconic casual spot in Barrio Logan known for house-made tortillas, rice, beans, and traditional Mexican plates with a no-frills atmosphere.

-San Diego is pricey by U.S. standards, especially for hotels and dining, though tacos, casual eats, and happy hours can help keep daily costs lower.
+San Diego is pricey by U.S. standards, especially for hotels and dining near beaches and downtown.

 Traveling between Dallas, TX and San Diego, CA offers a scenic journey with convenient train connections.
 The primary provider for this route is Amtrak, known for its comfortable services and reliable schedules.
 While there may not be a direct train from Dallas to San Diego, travelers can enjoy connecting routes that showcase the diverse landscapes of Texas and California along the way.
 Whether you're looking to explore vibrant city life or relax in picturesque surroundings, taking the train provides an enjoyable travel experience filled with unique sights.